yoonminsohappy/yoonminsohappy/README.md

 ### Hi there! 👋👋👋

-I'm a Frontend Developer from Republic of Korea.
+I'm a software developer from Republic of Korea.
 <br/>
 Current interests are software development, data visualization, interactive web application and ux engineering.
 <br />